 These people have already proven they don’t care about democracy.
 They’ve even proven they don’t care about this country.
 So, what makes you think they care about other people’s safety?
 Spoiler alert: They don’t.

-And there’s the concern among social media platforms that by removing bullshit that will kill Americans, they’re stifling free speech.
-They really hate it when Tucker screams at them on Fox News for not allowing white nationalist terrorists a platform.
+And there’s the concern among social media platforms that by removing bullshit that will kill Americans is stifling free speech.
+They really hate it when Tucker screams at them on Fox News for not giving white nationalist terrorists a platform.
 But here’s the thing, nobody has free speech on social media.

 You do not have a right to express yourself on social media.
 That’s a privilege.
 That applies to liberals telling the truth, right-wing fucknuts telling you Jewish bears are placing tracking chips into our nation’s salmon, grandma sharing cat memes, or my friend Cindy who posts daily selfies (she’s pretty).
 Even when Facebook removes one of my cartoons (because they’re stupid), I don’t claim my 1st Amendment rights have been violated or claim censorship.
 I complain about the lack of consistency and that it didn’t actually violate their stupid community guidelines.